Manchester

 Meeting Place

-In the new Library Walks covered entrance lobby, which is just outside the Tourist Information area inside Central Library.
+In the new Library Walks covered entrance lobby, just outside the Tourist Information area inside Central Library.

 Your guide will have a small yellow flag and will be clearly identifiable